 WordPress.com family and the business arm, Automatic

-WordPress Community Support is organized as a public-benefit corporation (or a corporation which has a wider social scope).
+WordPress Community Support is organized as a public-benefit corporation (or a corporation that has a wider social scope).

 - Sponsorship Income: $3,796,677 (81.9% of total revenue)